Wondering why your favorite smoked turkey does not come as great in taste even after picking out the best recipe from YouTube?

 And while it permeates light smoky flavor, you will enjoy an irresistible aftertaste earthy note on your turkey.

 How to have a perfect Thanksgiving turkey flavor?

 –It’s essential to cut the whole turkey rightly to absorb most wood flavors and aromatic spices.
-You could either slice turkey into small pockets or split open to remove breastbone for spice infusion and smoking a turkey.
+You could either slice the turkey into small pockets or split open to remove the breastbone for spice infusion and smoking a turkey.
 It facilitates smoke as well as flavors to get absorbed into the deepest meaty portions.

-Brining turkey overnight will make it tenderer and enhance its flavors.
+–Brining turkey overnight will make it tenderer and enhance its flavors.
 While the recipe is a matter of everyone’s taste, common spices include butter, pepper, garlic, salt, paprika, thyme, and red chili flakes.

 While smoking a turkey looks as simple as roasting meat on a stove, but smoking has its own science.
-From shearing off a bird, choosing the best spices and herbs for marination, to the best wood pellets for smoking turkey, it will make you sweaty for sure.
+From shearing off a bird, and choosing the best spices and herbs for marination, to the best wood pellets for smoking turkey, it will make you sweaty for sure.